sambetts/graph-calling-bots/README.md

   * Azure Functions implementation - uses Azure Storage Tables to persist call state.
 * [Group calling example for PSTN and Teams users.](src/examples/ChatBotWithCalling/README.md)
   * Also implements Bot Framework SDK - does chat & calling in one bot.
+* [PSTN "calling test bot"](src/examples/CallingTestBot/README.md) - useful for proactively testing if PSTN and Teams infrastructure is working.
 ## How do Bots Work in this Framework?
 Here's an example: